mmerchante/Project4-CUDA-Rasterizer/README.md

   - It uses a logarithmic scale to increase the primitive capacity as the tile becomes bigger.
 - On each frame:
   - Clears every tile primitive counter
   - Iterates over all primitives and stores them at the correct level on the hierarchy.
 It uses an atomic counter to keep track of how many primitives the tile must render.
+To select which level to store the primitive, it checks with how many tiles it intersects.
   - Rasterizes each tile, iterating through all found primitives and up through the hierarchy until the biggest level is reached.
     - Note that because each tile is running in parallel, z testing has no race condition and thus can be trivially done in the tile kernel.

+Because most of the effort was put into the tiled rendering approach, no fancy methods such as texturing, AA or image effects were implemented, given that these are usually trivial.

 ## Specific optimizations